 - (a) Create an atmosphere where all our children can feel secure, valued and listened to.
-Clarify and uphold standards of behaviour for staff and pupils - (b) Recognise signs and symptoms of abuse and continue to develop staff awareness of the potential risks and vulnerabilities their pupils face - (c) Respond quickly and effectively to cases of suspected abuse and to requests for information from external agencies without investigation or demur. - (d) Adopt a zero tolerance approach to sexual abuse and sexual harassment. - (e) Reduce the potential risks pupils may face of being exposed to violence, extremism, exploitation, discrimination or victimisation - (f) Safeguarding issues will be addressed through the PSHCE curriculum, for example issues such as selfesteem, emotional literacy, assertiveness, healthy relationships, online safety, sexting (also known as the sharing of nude and/or semi-nude images or videos) and bullying and cyber bullying. - (g) Protect children and young people against the messages of all violent extremism including, but not restricted to those linked to Islamic ideology, Far Right ideology and domestic terrorism. - (h) The School Governors, Head Teacher and DSL will assess the level of risk within the School and put actions in place to reduce that risk.
+Clarify and uphold standards of behaviour for staff and pupils - (b) Recognise signs and symptoms of abuse and continue to develop staff awareness of the potential risks and vulnerabilities their pupils face - (c) Respond quickly and effectively to cases of suspected abuse and to requests for information from external agencies without investigation or demur. - (d) Adopt a zero tolerance approach to sexual abuse and sexual harassment. - (e) Reduce the potential risks pupils may face of being exposed to violence, extremism, exploitation, discrimination or victimisation - (f) Safeguarding issues will be addressed through the PSHCE curriculum, for example issues such as selfesteem, emotional literacy, assertiveness, healthy relationships, online safety, sexting (also known as the sharing of nude and/or semi-nude images or videos) and bullying and cyber bullying. - (g) Protect children and young people against the messages of all violent extremism including, but not restricted to those linked to Islamic ideology, Far Right ideology and domestic terrorism. - (h) Ensure that the schools filtering and monitoring system protects students from accessing inappropriate content on-line. - (i) The School Governors, Head Teacher and DSL will assess the level of risk within the School and put actions in place to reduce that risk.
 Risk assessment may include consideration of the School's RS curriculum and the use of School premises by external agencies.
 To this end due diligence checks will be undertaken on all external speakers invited to our School.
-(See Appendix 4 protocol on visiting speakers) - (i) Monitor and support children at risk and, where necessary, design plans to address their needs in school - (j) Use the curriculum to raise children's awareness, build confidence and skills - (k) Work closely with parent\carers and support external agencies - (I) Ensure that all adults within our school who have access to children have been DBS checked in accordance with the legislation - (m) Promote child support services through PSHCE and display contact information e.g. on Childline and/or the NSPCC
+(See Appendix 4 protocol on visiting speakers) - (j) Monitor and support children at risk and, where necessary, design plans to address their needs in school - (k) Use the curriculum to raise children's awareness, build confidence and skills - (I) Work closely with parent\carers and support external agencies - (m) Ensure that all adults within our school who have access to children have been DBS checked in accordance with the legislation - (n) Promote child support services through PSHCE and display contact information e.g. on Childline and/or the NSPCC